Overbilling

-Overbilling (sometimes spelled as over-billing) is the practice of charging more than is legally or ethically acceptable on an invoice or bill.
+Overbilling (sometimes spelled as over-billing) is the practice of charging more than what is legally or ethically acceptable on an invoice or bill.

 Overview

 Contractors and professionals

 Overbilling in the medical industry can occur when doctors seek to overcharge the government or an insurance company for the actual services provided to their patients or by charging for services not provided.
 Overbilling in the legal industry can occur with both large institutional clients and smaller, individual companies or personal clients.
 Overbilling can be an issue in the consultancy and information technology industries as well.
 Stephen Northcutt, Cynthia Madden, and Cynthia Welti wrote that overbilling occurs more often within larger companies where there is less of a personal connection between employees or contractors and the firm being billed.

 Institutional overbilling

 Overbilling can occur when larger institutions or governments create errors in their calculations of how much various individuals may owe.
 Banks and credit card providers can also overbill clients, or indirectly facilitate overbilling through the method by which they allow vendors to charge a client after the client has accented to having their card billed.
 It has been argued that overbilling is rampant enough in some industries that employees that refuse to overbill risk their jobs due to a lack of economic foresight or acuity in management policies or business plans.